The following is an abridged version of the course syllabus. A full course syllabus can be found on the Canvas class website.

 • Office: 2325 Hart Hall

-• Office hours: Monday and Wednesday from 4:00-5:00 pm or by appointment, Zoom or in-person.
+• Office hours: Wednesday from 3:00-5:00 pm or by appointment, Zoom or in-person.
 Please sign up for a slot here.
 Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
 If you do, I will keep only the first two blocks.
-The last 20 minutes are open drop in.
+The last 40 minutes are open drop in.
 Zoom link is located here and on Canvas home page.

 Teaching Assistant